The sudden unexpected death in epilepsy (SUDEP)

 In connection with epileptic seizures, a large number of different cardiac dysfunctions of varying severity occur very frequently.
 In most cases (in 80-90% of all seizures) an increase in heart rate is already measurable at an early stage.
 In generalized tonic-clonic seizures, the heart rate increases to 150 beats per minute on average.

 „Tonic-clonic seizures usually last 80 to 120 seconds.
-However, breathing and heart rate can still be severely disturbed afterwards, which can result in a SUDEP.
+However, breathing and heart rate can still be severely disturbed afterwards, which can result in SUDEP.
 Therefore, rapid assistance – preferably within 3 minutes – is important in the case of a nocturnal tonic-clonic seizure“.

 Prof. Dr. med.
 Andreas Schulze-Bonhage